 5. Use fruits and vegetables

 Finger painting is incomplete without using vegetables!
 Did you know that vegetables create different patterns when dipped in paint or watercolors?
-This is also a good opportunity for your toddler to learn about vegetables and their textures.
+There are several simple yet amazing vegetable paintings for kids to explore while having fun with colors.
+It is also a great way for your toddler to learn about vegetables and their textures.

 6. Use shaving foam